African Manatee Facts

 African Manatee Distribution, Habitat, and Ecology

-Furthermore, the marvelous animal only appears to inhabit a very narrow range of depths.
+But, the known distribution of the mammal remains comparatively sparse.
+The marvelous animal also only appears to inhabit a very narrow range of depths.
 That’s partly because the Sirenian only extends it range out to a distance of about 47 mi (75 km) from the shore.

-In addition, within that restricted range, it mostly inhabits regions of coastal flats and mangrove forests.
+Within that restricted range, it mostly inhabits regions of coastal flats and mangrove forests.
 Showing its adaptability, however, it also inhabits several inland lakes.
 Beyond that, the creature even appears occasionally in such brackish waters as lagoons and estuaries.
-But areas of calm water appear to be its preferred habitat.
-The animal also rarely lives in waters with a temperature of less than 64.4 F (18C).

-Its dietary habits remain primarily the same as related species, with one notable exception.
 Most Sirenians only consume non-plant material when necessary for survival.
-But this animal seems to intentionally seek it out.
+But the African Manatee seems to intentionally seek it out.
 This mainly consists of clams, mollusks, and fish it finds in nets.
-However, it still feeds primarily on plants along the shoreline, or hanging over it.
+It still feeds primarily on plants along the shoreline, or hanging over.

 Species Sharing Its Range